 The Failure Cause Information Element indicates the the failure reason of a MSGin5G message, if this MSGin5G message can not be delivered successfully.

 The Failure Cause IE is a string, which shall allow identiying 65535 different failure reasons.

-Editor's Note: The number "65535" is FFS.
+Editor's Note: The number "65535" may be revisited in Stage 3.